Experienced Criminal Defense Law Firm Serving all of Rhode Island

 What Happens After An Arrest in Rhode Island?

-At Abilheira Law, LLC, our goal is to provide you with the information you need to understand your criminal charges and how your case will move through the court system.
-With years of criminal law experience, our attorneys can explain to you in detail what to expect as your case progresses from arrest to resolution.
+Our goal is to provide you with the information you need to understand your criminal charges and how your case will move through the court system.
+With years of criminal law experience, our lawyers can explain to you in detail what to expect as your case progresses from arrest to resolution.

 Arrest and processing